acduzgun/regime-based-trading-model/README.md

-# Regime-Based Trading Model Research
+# Regime-Based Model Research for Futures Trading

 ## Problem Definition

-The task is to predict `ret_fopen` in a low signal-to-noise financial forecasting setting using the provided market features and regime variables.
-The central modeling question is whether regime variables should be treated differently from the direct predictive features.
+The task is to predict intaday oil futures returns (which is a low signal-to-noise financial forecasting setting) using the provided features and regime variables which are provided at the minute level frequency.

-The feature and regime variable sets are fixed by the problem definition and are not changed in this project:
+The main modelling assumption is not to use regime variables directly to predict the returns but use them to define a regime which changes the model/features behaviour.

+No additional feature engineering is applied on features or regime variables by the problem definition:

 - `x*` columns are the fixed feature variables used as direct return-prediction signals.
 - `cond*` columns are the fixed regime variables used to change how feature signals are interpreted.

-The research therefore focuses on preprocessing, validation design, and model structure around these fixed inputs, not on feature discovery or regime-variable selection.

 ## Research Scope

-This repository compares regime-aware return prediction models:
+This repository mainly compares regime-aware return prediction models:

 - Base linear model
 - Mixture-of-experts model